lindaszabo/KNIFE/README.md

      - UNMAPPED: number of reads that did not align to any of the junction, genome, transcriptome, or ribosomal indices
      - GENOME: number of reads aligning to the genome
      - G_STRAND: percentage of GENOME reads aligning to forward strand and percentage aligning to reverse strand
-     - TRANSCRIPTOME: number of reads aligning to the transcriptome
-     - T_STRAND: percentage of TRANSCRIPTOME reads aligning to forward strand and percentage aligning to reverse strand
      - JUNC: number of reads aligning to the scrambled or linear junction index and overlapping the junction by required amount
      - J_STRAND: percentage of JUNC reads aligning to forward strand and percentage aligning to reverse strand
      - RIBO: number of reads aligning to the ribosomal index